tenstorrent/tt-bh-linux/README.md

   * Blackhole has 2MB (in BAR0) and 4GB (in BAR4) varieties
   * Allows software running on the host to access arbitrary locations on the NOC
 * A similar mappable window mechanism exists in each L2CPU address space
-  * Also refered to as TLBs or NOC TLBs
+  * Also referred to as TLBs or NOC TLBs
   * 2MB and 128GB varieties
   * Allows software running on X280 to access arbitrary locations on the NOC
 * The first two L2CPU blocks each have 4GB of DRAM attached; the second two